ampln/escuelaverano2024/speakers.md

 		</section>
 		<section id="additional-info">
       <h4>Tutorial title: Training Lightweight Model via Knowledge Distillation and Parameter Efficient Finetuning </h4>
+	  Language models can be resource-hungry and prohibitive to train and deploy for many people due to a lack of proper computing resources.
+In this tutorial, we delve into how to build smaller, more lightweight models without sacrificing quality via knowledge distillation.
+Additionally, we delve into training your model with less memory usage through parameter-efficient finetuning.
+In this tutorial, we will delve into the hands-on implementation.
+It is ideal for those just delving into the field of AI/NLP.
 		</section>
 	<hr>
 	<section id="main-bio">